Jmarcosrose/Jmarcosrose/README.md

 ## Hi there 👋
-🌱 Estoy actualente aprendiendo fundamentos y lógica de programación. ♠
+🌱 Estoy actualmente aprendiendo fundamentos y lógica de programación. ♠

 <!--
 **Jmarcosrose/Jmarcosrose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.